candiceT233/linux_resource_detect/README.md

   -h, --help: Display this help and exit
 ```

+## Assumptions
+Currently the `move_data_to_target.sh` has the below limitation:
+- Check constraints of the destination storage and only choose from storage that is larger than the total user data size
-- Currently it is using "Write_Bandwidth" as a selector for target
+- Hardcoded to use "Write_Bandwidth" as a selector for destination storage
-- Currently the data transfer performance cost only collects movement time and calculated the bandwidth
+- Data transfer cost only collects duration time and calculated the bandwidth